+20.3.7 Request for NLSL Service Study, Summary Report, and NLSL Service Election

+If «Customer Name» would like BPA to serve a Planned NLSL or an NLSL at the NR rate, then «Customer Name» shall submit a written request to BPA for an NLSL service study no sooner than 60 days after BPA publishes final CHWMs following the FY 2026 CHWM Calculation Process.

+BPA PROPOSED REWRITE OF FIRST PARAGRAPH ABOVE:

+If «Customer Name» would like BPA to serve a Planned NLSL or an NLSL at the NR rate, then «Customer Name» shall submit a written request to BPA for an NLSL service study no sooner than the Effective Date of this Agreement.

+«Customer Name» shall provide BPA all information requested by BPA necessary to study «Customer Name»’s Planned NLSL or NLSL.
+After BPA determines it has all necessary information, BPA shall conduct an NLSL service study that may last up to three years from the date of «Customer Name»’s request.

+During the study period, BPA shall: (1) assess the ability of BPA to serve the Planned NLSL or NLSL with firm power and (2) periodically keep «Customer Name» apprised of its study progress.
+BPA shall bill «Customer Name» and «Customer Name» shall pay all costs associated with the NLSL service study, including but not limited to staff time and third-party costs associated with completing a study.

 Reviewer’s Note: BPA accepted all edits in these next two paragraphs after the 10/15 workshop in order to show new proposed redlines to address comments received.

 Once BPA completes the NLSL service study, BPA will provide «Customer Name» with the NLSL service study summary report for BPA to make power available to serve the NLSL with firm power at the NR rate.
-The NLSL service study summary report will state the conditions of BPA making power available to serve the NLSL such as: the anticipated date BPA could provide power, costs arrangements, any BPA resource acquisition needs, any additional necessary studies from Power Services, and any identified constraints that may be known.
+The NLSL service study summary report will state the conditions of BPA making power available to serve the NLSL such as: the anticipated date BPA could provide power, costs arrangements, any BPA resource acquisition needs, any additional information required, and any identified constraints that may be known.

-Power Services will coordinate with Transmission Services to complete and implement any NLSL service study to identify anticipated timing of available transmission for any new resources Power Services forecasted to be needed by BPA to meet such increase in load.
-Such coordination will promote awareness of necessary arrangements between «Customer Name» and Transmission Services for delivery of Firm Requirements Power to «Customer Name» to serve a Planned NLSL or an NLSL under «Customer Name»’s transmission service agreement with Transmission Services. «Customer Name» may have additional requirements to acquire transmission to serve its NLSL and shall coordinate with Transmission Services in order to determine and meet such obligations.
+Power Services will coordinate with Transmission Services to complete and implement any NLSL service study to identify anticipated timing of available transmission to incorporate any new resource acquisition into the FCRPS for any new resources Power Services forecasts.
+Coordination between Power Services, Transmission Services and «Customer Name» is necessary to facilitate arrangements between «Customer Name» and Transmission Services for delivery of Firm Requirements Power to «Customer Name» to serve a Planned NLSL or an NLSL under «Customer Name»’s transmission service agreement with Transmission Services. «Customer Name» shall coordinate with Transmission Services to determine any requirements to aid in planning to serve the NLSL, which may include but is not limited to participation in load and resource forecasting processes, transmission-related studies, the construction of transmission facilities, or additional Transmission Services’ processes to plan for and acquire transmission service..